KontorProtocol/Documentation/docs/introduction.md

 Sigil emphasizes userspace development through Rust traits and macros:

-- **Traits for Runtime Primitives**: The runtime implements traits for all primitives, allowing pure Rust libraries (including Sigil’s standard library) to operate independently of the runtime.
+- **Traits for Runtime Primitives**: The runtime implements traits for all primitives, allowing pure Rust libraries (including Sigil's standard library) to operate independently of the runtime.
 Developers can implement in-memory versions of these traits for testing without relying on the SigilWasm runtime.
 - **Ordinary Rust Programming**: Rust macros make Sigil programming feel simple and familiar.
 - **Private Helper Functions**: Non-exported functions (without WIT signatures) compile to regular WASM instructions, behaving like standard Rust functions.

 ### Storage and Versioning

-Sigil’s storage system is designed for simplicity, isolation, and predictable gas usage:
+Sigil's storage system is designed for simplicity, isolation, and predictable gas usage:

 - **Primitive Operations**: Storage uses path-keyed `get` and `set` operations for basic types (e.g., integers, booleans, strings).
 - **ORM-like Macros**: The SDK provides macros for declaring persistent data types, including records, enums, non-recursive sum types, and built-in `Map` types.
 Nested fields can be accessed (e.g., `foo.bar.baz`) without retrieving entire structures.
-- **Isolation**: Each contract’s storage is isolated, with no equivalent to Ethereum’s `delegatecall`.
+- **Isolation**: Each contract's storage is isolated, with no equivalent to Ethereum's `delegatecall`.
 This simplifies the mental model, treating foreign contract calls like web API calls.
 - **Gas Tracking**: The design avoids complex operations (e.g., SQL-like joins) to make gas consumption intuitive.
 - **Versioning**: Sigil supports userspace versioning through the `fallback` hook and proxy contracts.
 Developers can implement advanced upgrade mechanisms, such as DAO-like voting for safe upgrades, avoiding reliance on key-based upgrades that risk rug pulls.
 External calls to proxy contracts appear as standard contract calls, enhancing transparency.